HugoRCD/nuxt-raycast-extension/README.md

 Customize to match your workflow:
 - Configure component prefixes to match your project style
 - Set up shortcuts for your most-used commands
-- Seamless support for both Nuxt UI v2 and v3
+- Seamless support for Nuxt UI

 ## 🎬 See It In Action